OCFL/spec/draft/spec/index.md

 An OCFL Storage Root <span class="rfc2119">MAY</span> contain other files as direct children.
 These might include a human-readable copy of the OCFL specification to make the storage root self-documenting, or files used to [document local extensions](#documenting-local-extensions).
+The source file for this specification document is in Markdown (described in \[[RFC7764](#ref-rfc7764)\], which is designed to be readable as plain text as well as for rendering as HTML, and thus makes it suitable for sefl-documentation.
 An OCFL validator <span id="E087" class="rfc2119">MUST</span> ignore any files in the storage root it does not understand.

 An OCFL Storage Root <span id="E088" class="rfc2119">MUST NOT</span> contain directories or sub-directories other than as a directory hierarchy used to store OCFL Objects or for [storage root extensions](#storage-root-extensions).
 The